The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 The big question here is why the hell would Jennifer burn down the house with the entire family in it?
 Well, we have a few possibilities here.
 One is that Jennifer believed that the man would be home alone, two is it was an impulsive trauma response, and three is it is bad writing.

 Victims of abuse have been known to actually take drastic, violent action on their abusers.
 Some have resulted in collateral victims but cases seem few and far between.
-Maybe we should chalk this one up to poor writing.
-Jennifer wasn’t charged with the crime and, instead, was given a new identity and a brand new life.
+Jennifer wasn’t charged with the crime and, instead, was given a new identity (Caitlin) and a brand new life.

 This, again, is fairly unlikely.
 The abuse victim defense is a legitimate one but it’s always difficult to prove that person’s actions were proportionate to the crime they were a victim of.
-It’s much more likely that Jennifer would have served some kind of punishment rather than being given a whole new life.
+Even if she was punished, however, as a minor there is a fair chance she would be given a new identity.
+This is something that has happened a lot in the past in many countries.

 What is Polly’s plan?